raquo/Airstream/README.md

 #### Specialized Type Operators

 Airstream has many helper operators designed for specific types only.
-For example, all observables of Boolean have an `.invert` operator that flips the boolean.
+For example, all observables of Boolean have an `.not` aka `.invert` operator that flips the boolean.

 Such operators are mostly self-explanatory, at least once you've met similar ones for other types, so we only briefly list them below, with links to the files in which they are defined, that may have additional comments.
 Note that links go to `master` git branch, not any particular version.
 You can switch to a version tag in Github UI, or better yet, use your IDE code navigation.